 But be careful.
 Even the most methodical buyers don’t make purchase decisions on utility alone.
 Your marketing will need to develop a story that makes an emotional connection to buyers.

 Ultimately, tangible value built into the features of a product must sell the benefits derived from those features.
-Some of those benefits are intangibles connected to how the product makes the consumer feel.
+Some of those benefits are intangibles connected to how the product makes consumers feel.
+This classic Volvo ad demonstrates the point:

 Like luxury goods, people often post-justify buying the best quality not because they need it, but because they feel they deserve it.
 Tie that thinking into how you craft this type of value proposition.